By Jim Kimble / Updated April 8, 2022

 You can sign up for a free 7-day trial for Peacock Premium.

 Out-of-market games are still governed by local blackout restrictions.
-But you already knew that.

-In other words, you will need your local regional sports channel to watch home games.
+You will need your local regional sports channel to watch home games.

 How to Watch Twins games free with a TV antenna